Licodeao/Licodeao/README.md

 ### Yoo, I'm Licodeao 👋
 [![CodeTime badge](https://img.shields.io/endpoint?style=social&url=https%3A%2F%2Fapi.codetime.dev%2Fshield%3Fid%3D22580%26project%3D%26in%3D0)](https://codetime.dev)
 - 🌱 I’m currently interning at kingdee
-- 🙌 I’m a TypeScript Full-stack developer & Rust lover
+- 🙌 I’m a TypeScript Full-stack developer & Rustacean
 - 💻 I love coding and learn anything about it
 - ✍ I love writing articles about Front-end and other things
 - 👀 You can visit my website from <a href="https://licodeao.top">here</a>